-Option #1 Student will take a different form of the exam or quiz work is 90%

-Option #2 Instructor will deduct 10% from the final grade, meaning the highest grade a student can receive for make-up
+- Option #1 Student will take a different form of the exam or quiz - Option #2 Instructor will deduct 10% from the final grade, meaning the highest grade a student can receive for make-up work is 90%

-If a student has been absent more than the allotted 20%, makeups are not permitted.
+If a student has been absent more than the allotted 20% (10% Practical Nursing, Cosmetology and Commercial Driver's License), makeups are not permitted.

-Cosmetology Programs
+Cosmetology and Esthetics Programs

 Cosmetology students are required to complete all required hours as outlined in the curriculum.
 Students who have not completed the required hours by the scheduled graduation date are required to pay \$10.00 per hour.
-All makeup hours must be completed within six months of the scheduled graduation date.